davidbstein/kiosk-service/README.md

 # kiosk-service
-how to make a raspberry pi "kiosk mode"
+how to make a raspberry pi go into "kiosk mode"

+automatically start chrome in fullscreen on restart, showing `http://localhost:8765` (changable in `kiosk.sh`)

+# setup